vaibhavsagar/website/content/blog/monad-anti-tutorial.md

    (>>=) (Reader r) f = Reader (\e -> runReader (f (r e)) e)
 ```

+I had to look this one up.
+I don't expect you to immediately understand this
+implementation, my point is that this is bog-standard Haskell code.
+It's a bit
-This one is a bit more interesting to use.
+more interesting to use:

 ```haskell
 x = do